-Rear Dormer Conversion
+1. Dormer Loft Conversion

-A dormer loft conversion is an extension to the existing roof at the rear of the property.
+A dormer loft conversion is an extension to the existing roof typically situated at the rear of the property.
 The extension projects vertically from the sloping roof, creating additional floor space and headroom within the loft area.
 Internally, a dormer usually has a flat (horizontal) ceiling.

-Similarly, to the Rear Dormer, an L- Shaped Dormer Conversion is built at the rear of property creating additional floor space and headroom within the loft area.
-However in this instance the two dormer extensions are connected together adding considerably more space than any other conversion.
+Similar to the traditional Dormer type loft conversion, an L- Shaped Dormer is usually built at the rear of the property to create additional floor space and headroom within the loft area.
+However, in this instance, there are 2 dormer extensions that are connected together to provide considerably more space than any other conversion.

-Hip to Gable Conversion
+3. Hip to Gable Loft Conversion